 If freezer is left in CLEAN for more than 30 minutes, it will go to error.
+Refer to Section 4 for instructions on clearing the error.

-- D. Open the spigot to drain the water.
+D. Open the spigot to drain the water.
 Remember to place a bucket or container under the spigot to catch the water.
 When the water has drained, turn the OFF-ON switch to the OFF position.
-Allow the freezer barrel to drain completely. - E. Repeat steps A through D using a mild detergent solution.
+Allow the freezer barrel to drain completely.